SYTTENDE MAI, - OSLO, NORWAY

 NATIONAL LEAGUE FESTIVITIES

-PARADE: As in Norway, anyone who choses to do so can ask to participate in the parade sponsored by the Norwegian National League.
+PARADE: As in Norway, anyone can ask to participate in the parade sponsored by the Norwegian National League.
 The parade itself starts at 1:00PM and lasts about 1 hour with viewers lining the streets often cheering marchers, especially ones where they might have a connection to them.

 POST-PARADE: After the parade festivities continue in Hodges Park along with entertainment, awards, speeches, food, information tables and lots of photo opportunities on this fun day.
 Traditional dancers perform and you get to join at the end in the "grand march".
 Students receiving a scholarship or award from the League typically receive them in a ceremony during the post-parade festivities.

-BANQUET: The League presents a banquet in celebration of Norway's Constitution Day in May.
+BANQUET: The "BANQUET" is now a "LUNCHEON".
+There are so many places on the NNL website that it will be a while before each reference to the banquet is changed to a reference to a luncheon.
+The League presents a banquet in celebration of Norway's Constitution Day in May.
 Often held the day before the Syttende Mai (Constitution Day).
 The banquet is usually held at a nice venue such as a country club and features a Norwegian themed meal, entertainment and a guest speaker.

 OTHER ORGANIZATION'S ACTIVITIES